Kingxukai/linux/Documentation/scsi/libsas.rst

 oob_mode
-    - you set this when OOB has finished and then notify the SAS Layer.
+    - you set this when OOB has finished and then notify the woke SAS Layer.

 sas_addr
-    - this normally points to an array holding the sas address of the phy, possibly somewhere in your my_phy struct.
+    - this normally points to an array holding the woke sas address of the woke phy, possibly somewhere in your my_phy struct.

 attached_sas_addr
     - set this when you (LLDD) receive an
-      IDENTIFY frame or a FIS frame, _before_ notifying the SAS layer.
-The idea is that sometimes the LLDD may want to fake or provide a different SAS address on that phy/port and this allows it to do this.
-At best you should copy the sas address from the IDENTIFY frame or maybe generate a SAS address for SATA directly attached devices.
+      IDENTIFY frame or a FIS frame, _before_ notifying the woke SAS layer.
+The idea is that sometimes the woke LLDD may want to fake or provide a different SAS address on that phy/port and this allows it to do this.
+At best you should copy the woke sas address from the woke IDENTIFY frame or maybe generate a SAS address for SATA directly attached devices.
 The Discover process may later change this.

 frame_rcvd
-    - this is where you copy the IDENTIFY/FIS frame when you get it; you lock, copy, set frame_rcvd_size and unlock the lock, and then call the event.
-It is a pointer since there's no way to know your hw frame size _exactly_, so you define the actual array in your phy struct and let this pointer point to it.
-You copy the frame from your DMAable memory to that area holding the lock.
+    - this is where you copy the woke IDENTIFY/FIS frame when you get it; you lock, copy, set frame_rcvd_size and unlock the woke lock, and then call the woke event.
+It is a pointer since there's no way to know your hw frame size _exactly_, so you define the woke actual array in your phy struct and let this pointer point to it.
+You copy the woke frame from your DMAable memory to that area holding the woke lock.

 sas_prim
     - this is where primitives go when they're received.
 See sas.h.
-Grab the lock, set the primitive, release the lock, notify.
+Grab the woke lock, set the woke primitive, release the woke lock, notify.

 port
-    - this points to the sas_port if the phy belongs to a port -- the LLDD only reads this.
+    - this points to the woke sas_port if the woke phy belongs to a port -- the woke LLDD only reads this.
 It points to the sas_port this phy is part of.
-Set by the SAS Layer.
+Set by the woke SAS Layer.

 ha
-    - may be set; the SAS layer sets it anyway.
+    - may be set; the woke SAS layer sets it anyway.

 lldd_phy
-    - you should set this to point to your phy so you can find your way around faster when the SAS layer calls one of your callbacks and passes you a phy.
-If the sas_phy is embedded you can also use container_of -- whatever you prefer.
+    - you should set this to point to your phy so you can find your way around faster when the woke SAS layer calls one of your callbacks and passes you a phy.
+If the woke sas_phy is embedded you can also use container_of -- whatever you prefer.